aquasecurity/libbpfgo/Readme.md

 ## Releases

 libbpfgo does not yet have a regular schedule for cutting releases.
 There has not yet been a major release but API backwards compatibility will be maintained for all releases with the same major release number.
-Minor releases are cut to incorporate new support for libbpf APIs.
-Patch releases are cut to incorporate bug fixes.

-### Release Versioning Schemes
+Milestones are created when preparing for release.

 - __Major releases__ are cut when backwards compatibility is broken or major milestones are completed, such as reaching parity with libbpf's API.
 - __Minor releases__ are cut to incorporate new support for libbpf APIs.